eugeneshviryaev/rocher-redemption-support/index.md

 ## Credits

-Built by Evgeny with help from a small group of teammates who weighed in on narrative and design.
+Built by Evgeny, Sofia, David and Claude.
 Character art and music generated with Gemini.